apigitlabs/apigit-support/images/README.md

-here is to storage all the documents related images
+here is to save all the documents related images